 Much of the Housing Element update process occurred during the COVID-19 pandemic.
-Restrictions on public gatherings prevented the City from holding traditional public workshops.
-Instead, City utilized the online engagement tools, including community survey, virtual community workshops and stakeholder meetings, and online documents to provide opportunities for the community to share their feedback.
+Restrictions on gatherings prevented the City from holding traditional public workshops.
+Instead, the City utilized online engagement tools, including community survey, virtual community workshops and stakeholder meetings, and online documents to provide opportunities for the community to share their feedback.